fresheneesz/proofOfTimeOwnership/readme.md

 # Proof of Time-Ownership

-PoTO is a consensus algorithm for ordering cryptocurrency transactions as an alternative to pure Proof of Work.
+PoTO is a consensus protocol for ordering cryptocurrency transactions as an alternative to pure Proof of Work.
 PoTO is a hybrid of Proof of Work and Proof of Stake that sets up a time-based race for PoS blocks rather than using quorums or voting to mint blocks.
 As far as I'm aware, this is the only PoS proposal that doesn't use quorums of voters to mint blocks.

 # Benefits